BenjaminWFox/offline-oect-js13k/readme.md

 Build with `npm run build` to minify and copy files to `dist`.

 The source files are in `game/src`.
 All Ga code is in `ga.js`, all other code is in `main.js`, including a condensed copy of `world.json`.
+The other two required files are `index.html` and `tileset.png`.

 ### The Good